edgio-docs/edgio-docs/guides/applications/v7/partners.md

 2. Perform the desired actions:

-    -   Upload custom logos.
+    -   **Upload custom logos:**

         1. Upload a custom logo for light mode by clicking `Upload Logo` under the **Partner Logo** section.
 Select the desired image and then click **Open**.
         2. Upload a custom logo for dark mode by clicking `Upload Logo` under the **Partner Logo (Dark Mode)** section.
 Select the desired image and then click **Open**.

-    -   Update a custom logo.
-Click the `Change` link under the desired logo and then select a new logo.
+    -   **Update a custom logo:** Click the `Change` link under the desired logo and then select a new logo.
-    -   Delete a custom logo.
-Click the `Delete` link under the desired logo.
+    -   **Delete a custom logo:** Click the `Delete` link under the desired logo.
-    -   Customize the `Contact Support` link.
-Under the **Support Information** option, type the message or link that will replace the `Contact Support` link.
+    -   **Customize the Contact Support link:** Under the **Support Information** option, type the message or link that will replace the `Contact Support` link.

         **Example:** `[Contact My Partner](https://mypartner.example.com/support)

 ## Activity {/*activity*/}

 Your partner account's **Activity** page provides an audit trail of all changes to both your partner account and the organizations associated with your account.
-For example, an event is logged whenever an organization is created, a property is created, and when an updated configuration is deployed.
+For example, an event is logged whenever an organization is created, a property is created, or when an updated configuration is deployed.